deusfinance/deus-docs/docs/faq.md

 slug: /
 ---
 #### What is your roadmap?
-The roadmap is periodically updated to reflect new challenges and priorities we face, the most current one is provided [here].
+The roadmap is periodically updated to reflect new challenges and priorities we face, the most current one is provided [here](roadmap.md).

 #### Who are the team members?
 DEUS is a team-led effort, spanning multiple work groups with people from all parts of the world.
 We have an [entire section](https://wiki.deus.finance/docs/dao) for you to find out more.